ORGANISATION AND PRINCIPAL ACTIVITIES

-Other assets mainly represent (i) computer software; (ii) prepaid rental for premises, leased lines and electricity cables; (iii) capitalised installation costs of fixed-line services and (iv) capitalised direct incremental costs for activating broadband subscribers.
+Other assets mainly represent (i) computer software; (ii) prepaid rental for premises, leased lines and electricity cables and (iii) capitalised direct incremental costs for activating broadband and Internet Protocol Television (“IPTV”) subscribers.

-(iv) Capitalised direct incremental costs for activating broadband subscribers mainly include the costs of installing broadband terminals at customer’s homes for the provision of broadband service.
-Such costs are amortised over the service period.
+Capitalised direct incremental costs for activating broadband and IPTV subscribers mainly include the costs of installing broadband and IPTV terminals at customer’s homes for the provision of broadband and IPTV services.
+Such costs are amortised over the expected service period.